jongwooko/MUSC/data/README.md

 bash install_tools.sh
 ```

 The next step is to download the data.
-You need to manually download `panx_dataset` (for NER) from [here](https://www.amazon.com/clouddrive/share/d3KGCRCIYwhKJF0H3eWA26hjg2ZCRhjpEQtDL70FSBN) (note that it will download as `AmazonPhotos.zip`) to the `data` directory.
+To this end, first create a download folder with `mkdir -p download` in the root of this project.
+You then need to manually download `panx_dataset` (for NER) from [here](https://www.amazon.com/clouddrive/share/d3KGCRCIYwhKJF0H3eWA26hjg2ZCRhjpEQtDL70FSBN) (note that it will download as `AmazonPhotos.zip`) to the `download` directory.
 Finally, run the following command to download the remaining datasets:
 ```
 bash scripts/download_data.sh
 ```